lumeland/blog/posts/lume-3.2.0.md

 export default site;
 ```

-Add the `image-size` attribute to the images you want the plugin calculates the
+Add the `image-size` attribute to the images you want the plugin to calculate
-dimmensions
+the size:

 ```html
 <img src="/image.png" image-size>
 ```

-And the plugin automatically add the `width` and `height` attributes:
+And the plugin automatically adds the `width` and `height` attributes:

 ```html
 <img src="/image.png" width="600" height="300">